Aswath-sudhakar/CompGraphics/README.md

-In order to run this project and test the files, first run cmake --build build VCPkg, then run .\buildVCPkg\utests\Debug\vec3_test.exe to run the test file in the terminal
+In order to run this project and test the files, first run cmake --build build VCPkg, then run .\buildVCPkg\utests\Debug\vec3_test.exe to run the test file in the terminal.
+For the camera and the ray test, run the previous command but with the other exe names